 Because the cauliflower is in small pieces it will cook quickly.
-Go ahead and add your seasonings and Bragg’s Aminos the to the mixture at this point so it has time to flavoring everything in the pan.
+Go ahead and add your seasonings and Bragg’s Aminos to the mixture at this point so it has time to flavor everything in the pan.

 Taste as you go and if you think it needs more of something add it.